Becheler/Becheler.github.io/_posts/2018-10-12-reflexion-about-languages.md

 ---
 layout: post
-title: Thoughts about languages
-author: Arnaud becheler
-featured_image: morning_coding.jpg
+title: Biologists! coding does not have to be so frustrating!
+date: 2018-10-12 13:32:20 +0300
+description: Can we reframe programming as a natural language? # Add post description (optional)
+img: doodles/morning_coding.jpg # Add image post (optional)
+fig-caption: Léonin, god of bad programming # Add figcaption (optional)
+tags: [programming, natural language, fun, biology, doodles, derek&léonin]
 ---

-Why programming has to be so frustrating?
+Why are we so often yelling at our compilers?

 Programming concepts can seem so arid when you come from the biological world!
 Technical aspects of programming languages are useless if you do not understand *why* the technique has been invented.
 The most complex, weirdest features of modern languages (like for example [move semantics](https://stackoverflow.com/questions/3106110/what-are-move-semantics) in C++) obviously do not exist just for the pleasure to steepen our learning curve and